justinhj/justinhj.github.io/_posts/2017-10-11-hacker-news-api-3.md

 ![Frontend example](/../images/ux.png)

-Last time I presented a simple command line app that used the [Fetch](https://github.com/47deg/fetch) library to pull data from an online data source (the [Hacker News API](https://github.com/HackerNews/API)).
+In part 2 of this series I presented an interative command line app that used the [Fetch](https://github.com/47deg/fetch) library to pull data from an online data source (the [Hacker News API](https://github.com/HackerNews/API)).
 In the related github repo I've developed that project in the following ways:

 - Converted the code from a command line JVM app to a Scala.js app that runs in the browser
 - Created a custom cache so we can query its size and clear it on demand